TuneCable Spotify Downloader

 Step 4: Select songs you need and choose to add more songs if you need.
 Then click on "OK".

-Step 5: Hit on the "Convert" button to start converting the Spotify songs to common formats, such as MP3, AAC, FLAC, WAV, AIFF, and ALAC.
+Step 5: hit the "Convert" button to start converting the Spotify songs to common formats, such as MP3, AAC, FLAC, WAV, AIFF, and ALAC.
 Then you can share them with your friends or family as you wish.
 You've removed the restrictions from Spotify thoroughly.

 Don't panic even if you've accidentally deleted your collected playlists on Spotify. there is an official way offered by Spotify to save your careless operation.